 For help determining whether you’re eligible for this break, try out the IRS’ interactive tool “Can I Deduct My Mortgage-Related Expenses?”

 Extended: Through 2025

 If you borrow money from a commercial lender that ends up canceling or forgiving your debt, the amount of the canceled debt could count as income for tax purposes.

-With the passage of the Mortgage Forgiveness Debt Relief Act of 2007, however, taxpayers generally could exclude canceled mortgage debt from their taxable income, but only for set tax years.
-Now, the tax years to which this exclusion applies have been extended.
+With the passage of the Mortgage Forgiveness Debt Relief Act of 2007, however, taxpayers generally could exclude canceled mortgage debt from their taxable income, but only for a limited number of tax years.

 Extended: Through 2023

 This tax credit is for individuals who have made certain energy-efficient improvements to their homes, such as adding solar electricity, solar water heaters, geothermal heat pumps and small wind turbines.